Singular divisors and syzygies of polarized abelian threefolds: Preliminary results

 where the right-hand side is the appropriate asymptotic multiplier ideal of the line bundle $\sO_X(mD)$.

-\begin{lemma} Let $X$ be a smooth projective variety and $D$ an effective big $\QQ$-Cartier divisor on $X$. \begin{enumerate} \item The ideal sheaf $\asy{X}{D}$ is a numerical invariant and does not depend on the choice of $m>0$. \item For any $D'\equiv D$ effective $\QQ$-divisor, we have the inclusion of ideals
+\begin{lemma} Let $X$ be a smooth projective variety and $D$ an effective big $\QQ$-Cartier divisor on $X$. \begin{enumerate} \item The ideal sheaf $\asy{X}{D}$ is a numerical invariant and doesn't depend on the choice of $m$. \item For any $D'\equiv D$ effective $\QQ$-divisor, we have the inclusion of ideals

 Let $D''\in |mD|$ be a general element for some $m\in \NN$ sufficiently large and divisible.
 Then for $D'=\frac{1}{m}D''$ the inclusion turns out to be an equality. \end{enumerate}